Bi-BitArt/HarvardX-ML-Portfolio/section02_decision_trees_II/notes.md

 ### Example of regression

-Suppose there are many features, in Euclid space/
+Suppose there are many features, in Euclidean space.
-If one of these features has a x value > 6.5, it is anticipated to have y value 0.697, since this y value is the average of...
+If one of these features has an `x` value > 6.5, it is anticipated to have a `y` value of 0.697,
+since this `y` value is the **average** of all training points in that region.
-If x is less than 6.5,
+If `x` is less than 6.5, it is anticipated to have a `y` value of -0.008,
+because this is the average of the target values in that left-side region.

+In short, regression trees split the input space using feature values,
+and **predict the average target value** in each resulting region.